abs-tudelft/fletcher/examples/sum/README.md

 * `-l` specifies the output language for the design files, in our case VHDL (luckily we don't have to write any!).
 * `--sim` specifies that we'd like to generate a simulation top-level.

 Now, Fletchgen will generate all the things we've listed above.
-The output files are as follows:
+The output files in the `hardware/` folder are as
+follows:

-* `hardware/recordbatch.srec`: our memory model contents.
+* `recordbatch.srec`: our memory model contents.
-* `hardware/vhdl/Sum.vhdt`: a template for the Sum kernel.
+* `vhdl/Sum.vhdt`: a template for the Sum kernel.
 Note that there was already a `Sum.vhd` file in that folder, so Fletchgen was kind enough not to overwrite it (we've already implemented the kernel there).
 It will always overwrite a `.vhdt` file, though!
-* `hardware/vhdl/ExampleBatch.vhd`: a generated "RecordBatchReader".
+* `vhdl/ExampleBatch.vhd`: a generated "RecordBatchReader".
-* `hardware/vhdl/Mantle.vhd`: a generated top-level wrapper instantiating the "RecordBatchReader" and the "Sum" kernel.
+* `vhdl/Mantle.vhd`: a generated top-level wrapper instantiating the "RecordBatchReader" and the "Sum" kernel.
-* `hardware/vhdl/SimTop_tc.vhd`: the simulation top-level, instantiating the memory models and the "Mantle".
+* `vhdl/SimTop_tc.vhd`: the simulation top-level, instantiating the memory models and the "Mantle".

+Internally, Fletchgen will also run **vhdmmio**.
+Vhdmmio is a tool that generates code for AXI4-lite compatible memory-mapped I/O (MMIO) register files and bus infrastructure.
+We use this tool to simplify the control flow for you.
+For example, setting Arrow buffer addresses in the generated interface is automated this way.
+Vhdmmio will also output some files, including:

+* `vhdmmio-doc/`: folder containing documentation.
+* `fletchgen.mmio.yaml`: A YAML file created by Fletchgen and used by vhdmmio as input.
+* `vhdl/vhdmmio_pkg.gen.vhd`: Global vhdmmio related type definitions package.
+* `vhdl/mmio_pkg.gen.vhd`: Generated custom mmio component package.
+* `vhdl/mmio.gen.vhd`: Generated custom mmio component implementation.

 # 4. Implement the kernel

 You can choose any tool or flow you'd like to implement your kernel, as long as you adhere to the interface defined by the template.

 Take a look at the [`Sum.vhd`](hardware/vhdl/Sum.vhd) file from the subfolder of this readme to see how we've implemented this kernel in HDL.

 The kernel implementation includes
 * A state machine to:
   * Generate a command for the generated interface.
   * Absorb data from the data streams and sum the values.
-* An AXI4-lite compatible MMIO slave.
-  * Fletcher uses this to communicate control information and RecordBatch metadata to your kernel.

-In the future, some of this rather verbose control logic may be generated through Fletchgen as well, but for now we're just showing you everything so you can build more advanced kernels with more advanced access patterns.

 We'll follow up with an HLS example soon!